Garden Route Guided Tours

 Pinnacle Point Caves

-Named by the Khoisan because of the abundance of water, the Tsitsikamma National Park is situated in the heart of the Garden Route.
+Named by the Khoisan because of the abundance of water, the Tsitsikamma National Park is situated in the Garden Route’s heart.
 About 30% of the park is covered in Fynbos while the rest of the park is characterised by indigenous plants.
 One could say that the Tsitsikamma National Park is a collection of everything the Garden Route is about; white-tipped ocean breakers beneath cliff faces, rivers cutting through massive mountains, dense forests to explore, and so much more to see!

 See the Garden Route for yourself when you join us on a once in a lifetime tour.
 Book your Garden Route Tour today.